hazard2005/DevOps_online_Odessa_2022Q1Q2/m1/task1.1/readme.md

 Created several new branches.

-Next we merged the branches and resolved the conflict in files.
+Next merged the branches and resolved the conflict in files.

-The results of the work were merged into the main branch and pushed to GitHub.
+The results of the work merged into the main branch and pushed to GitHub.

 Here some screenshots:
 <img src="Screenshots/1.png">